 Wales is the first UK nation to introduce a measure of this kind for eye care patients alongside the existing referral to treatment target.

-The Welsh Government has provided £3.3m to enable health boards to make the necessary changes to meet the new guidelines.
-This is in addition to the £7m to introduce a new digital system for eye care in both primary and secondary care services across Wales.
+The Welsh Government has provided £3.3 million to enable health boards to make the necessary changes to meet the new guidelines.
+This is in addition to the £7 million to introduce a new digital system for eye care in both primary and secondary care services across Wales.

 The new digital system will include electronic referral from community optometry practices to hospital eye departments to connect the whole system, improve safety and speed up diagnosis and treatment.

 The £3.3 million investment will be used to: